 Automated condition monitoring or water systems and smart sewers (e.g., Cameras and IoT sensors inside pipes that can inform maintenance needs prior to any major repairs being required)

-Specifically, the presentation cited results that indicated that Built's autonomous excavator was able to achieve 93% uptime at a productivity rate of 191 LF (linear feet) / hour.
+Specifically, the presentation cited results that indicated that Built's autonomous excavator was able to do repetitive tasks and achieve 93% uptime at a productivity rate of 191 LF (linear feet) / hour.
 Extrapolated over a longer period of time, these results suggested that the autonomous machine would be able to achieve productivity gains of 45% over a traditional human operated excavator performing the same task.

-Built's approach is unique in the sense that its exosystem hardware can be installed on a equipment manufactured by many different OEMs and can even be installed on older used excavators vs. strictly late model year versions.
+Built's approach wearable technology is unique in the sense that its exosystem hardware can be installed on equipment manufactured by many different OEMs and can even be installed on older used excavators vs. strictly late model year versions.

 Another key insight coming out of the "Integrating Robotics" breakout session was that the job site of the future would need to have a new type of construction worker role: Robotic Equipment Operator (REO).
-As job sites begin to utilize an increasing number of autonomous and robotic machines to perform a variety of tasks, individuals who are trained and skilled in the safe instrumentation, monitoring and maintenance of a robotic fleet will be important.
+As job and modular construction sites begin to utilize an increasing number of autonomous and robotic machines to perform a variety of tasks, individuals who are trained and skilled in the safe instrumentation, monitoring, performance management, and maintenance of a robotic fleet will be important.

 ENR FutureTech is a great conference for professionals in the AEC industry who are looking to learn more about emerging technologies, trends and best practices being employed to push the industry forward.
 If you are interested in attending the conference, you can learn more and register today!